 3.2.1 The Outcome of the 2013 RAA Negotiations

 The RAA Final Report includes a number of High Priority and Medium Priority topics.
 The 2013 RAA negotiations addressed most of the High and Medium Priority topics as well as recommendations received from LEA.
-As noted in the Staff Report on the Conclusion of the 2013 RAA Negotiations, out of these topics and recommendations, only two remained after the completed negotiations as not addressed adequately: (1) clarification of registrar responsibilities in connection with proceedings under the existing UDRP; and 2) privacy and proxy services – including accreditation and reveal/relay procedures.
+As noted in the Staff Report on the Conclusion of the 2013 RAA Negotiations, out of these topics and recommendations, only two remained after the completed negotiations that could be considered as not having been addressed adequately: (1) clarification of registrar responsibilities in connection with proceedings under the existing UDRP; and 2) privacy and proxy services – including accreditation and reveal/relay procedures.

 The UDRP-related issue has since been addressed in the recommendations that were adopted in August 2013 by the GNSO Council for the locking of a domain name subject to UDRP proceedings; these were in turn approved by the ICANN Board in September 2013.

-With regard to privacy and proxy services, the 2013 RAA provides an interim specification that will be in place until the earlier either of 1 January 2017, or until any PDP recommendations are developed by the GNSO and adopted by the ICANN Board.
+With regard to P/P services, the 2013 RAA contains an interim specification that will be in place until the earlier either of 1 January 2017, or until any PDP recommendations are developed by the GNSO and adopted by the ICANN Board.
 The specification includes a limited set of minimum requirements that ICANN-accredited Registrars, their Affiliates and Resellers have to comply with.
 These minimum requirements include: (1) disclosure of key service terms; (2) publication of infringement/abuse point of contact; (3) publication of business contact information; and (4) escrow of customer data.

-During the 2013 RAA negotiations, ICANN and the Registrars’ negotiating team had agreed that a number of interim protections would be in place for proxy and privacy services offered through Registrars or their Affiliates.
-These interim protections require that information be made available on matters such as abuse reporting processes and the circumstances under which a provider will relay third party communications to a privacy or proxy customer, terminate a customer’s service, and publish a customer’s details in WHOIS.
-While these are not necessarily comprehensive in terms of the terms and protections that can be put in place for accredited proxy and privacy providers, these interim protections were intended to provide a more responsible marketplace until a formal accreditation program is developed by ICANN.
+During the 2013 RAA negotiations, ICANN and the Registrars’ negotiating team had agreed that a number of interim protections would be in place for P/P services offered through Registrars or their Affiliates.
+These interim protections require that information be made available on matters such as abuse reporting processes and the circumstances under which a provider will relay third-party communications to a P/P customer, terminate a customer’s service, and publish a customer’s details in WHOIS.
+While these are not necessarily comprehensive in terms of the terms and protections that can be put in place for accredited P/P service providers, these interim protections were intended to provide a more responsible marketplace until a formal accreditation program is developed by ICANN.

 Other relevant information, materials and prior work that were taken into account by the GNSO Council in chartering the PPSAI WG, and that were reviewed or noted by the WG during its deliberations, are highlighted below.